 Now for Santa’s hat.
 Tell students that it is supposed to look like Santa’s hat goes off the page.
-Draw a curved line going up from left end of the hat to the top of the page.
-Draw another small cloud shape on the right side of the hat.
-Draw two small curved lines going up from the cloud shape.
+Draw a curved line going up from the left end of the hat to the top of the page.
+Then, draw another small cloud shape on the right side of the hat.
+After that, draw two small curved lines going up from the cloud shape.
 One line will go to the top of the page and the other only part way to make it appear that Santa’s hat is hanging to the side.

 Use a fine point black marker or Sharpie pen to trace all the lines of the Santa Claus directed drawing.
 Erase the pencil lines with a good white eraser.

 I usually complete the activity over two days or periods of time.
 On day one we complete the drawing and the tracing with a black marker.
 One day two we paint.
 If your class hasn’t used watercolor paints before, you should demonstrate how to make proper brush strokes with a paintbrush and the water to paint ratio.
 I usually use larger paintbrushes instead of the small ones that are normally included with watercolor paint sets.

 Use watercolor paints to paint the red parts of Santa’s coat and hat first.
 Next paint his face (with or without rosy cheeks) and paint his belt buckle.
 Lots of Santa will be left white (the rim around his coat and hat) so make sure to point that out to children.